twf2360/Newtons-Cradle/txt/notes.md

     - update docstrings and readme to include main, and the changes made to plotter :white_check_mark:

+    - deal with collisions when the balls have stopped :construction:

     - add a change of mass possibility somewhere?

     - animate?